What Is Site Stacker — And Is It the Right Ministry Platform for Your Organization?

 3. Manage data migration from your existing system

-At Rooted, we specialize in CRM selection, implementation, and ongoing support for ministries — including Site Stacker.
-If you're trying to determine whether Site Stacker is the right fit for your organization, or if you've already selected it and need implementation support, we'd be glad to talk through your specific situation.
+At Rooted, we specialize in CRM and platform selection, implementation, and ongoing support for ministries — including Site Stacker.
+Whether you're trying to determine if Site Stacker is the right fit for your organization, evaluating the move away from Blackbaud or a patchwork of separate tools, or you've already selected Site Stacker and need implementation support, we'd be glad to talk through your specific situation.

 Next Steps